 Applicants should begin the design review process at an early stage of project development when changes in the project can still be made.
-To begin, applicants complete a Development Review Application, available online here or at the Zoning Counter at 200 Ross Street, 3rd Floor.
+To begin, applicants complete a Zoning and Development Review Application.
 Applicants can also set up a preliminary meeting with zoning and design staff to discuss the project and approval process.
-Please see the 'pre-application meeting' tab above for more information on how to schedule this preliminary meeting. .
+Please review the Pre-Application Page for more information on how to schedule this preliminary meeting.

 The extent of the design review process can vary depending on the scale and scope of the project, necessary review, and what urban design issues or criteria are present in the project.